-On this page, I show dead birds I’ve found in the wrack and live ones I’ve been lucky enough to photograph on the exposed coast.
-For ID help, I consult the National Geographic Field Guide to the Birds of North America, the Audubon Bird Guide App, and the Merlin Bird ID App.
-Then I bother my birder friends.
+On this page, I show living birds I’ve been lucky enough to photograph on the exposed northern Oregon shore and dead birds I’ve found washed up on the beaches.
+For help with bird identification I consult the National Geographic Field Guide to the Birds of North America, the Audubon Bird Guide App, and the Merlin Bird ID App.
+Then, if I’m not satisfied, I bother my birder friends.
 Identification mistakes are mine.

 Let’s check out some birds!